 Sri Lanka currently does not publish a document that contains a summary of the first six months of the budget year.
-It does, however, publish the details of the first four months (January - April) in the 'Mid year Fiscal Position Report' published in June.
-However, the document has limited data on the first six months and thus cannot be considered a MYR.
+It does, however, publish the details of the first four months (January - April) in the 'Mid-Year Fiscal Position Report' published in June.
+However, the document has limited data on the first six months, and does not include a projection of estimates for the remainder of the year, and thus cannot be considered a MYR.